sfarrens/presentations/_posts/0000-01-05-version_cont_2.md

 --

-> To refactor our code, we will add a new file called `constants.py` with the following content.
+> To refactor our code, we will add a new file to `mycosmo` called `constants.py` with the following content.

 ```python
 G = 6.6743e-11